Lip reading: Teaching and training

 The aim of teaching and training in lipreading is to develop awareness of the nature of lipreading, and to practice ways of improving the ability to perceive speech 'by eye'.
+While the value of lipreading training in improving 'hearing by eye' was not always clear, especially for people with acquired hearing loss, there is evidence that systematic training in alerting students to attend to seen speech actions can be beneficial.
 Lipreading classes, often called lipreading and managing hearing loss classes, are mainly aimed at adults who have hearing loss.
 The highest proportion of adults with hearing loss have an age-related, or noise-related loss; with both of these forms of hearing loss, the high-frequency sounds are lost first.
 Since many of the consonants in speech are high-frequency sounds, speech becomes distorted.
 Hearing aids help but may not cure this.
 Lipreading classes have been shown to be of benefit in UK studies commissioned by the Action on Hearing Loss charity (2012).

 Trainers recognise that lipreading is an inexact art.
 Students are taught to watch the lips, tongue and jaw movements, to follow the stress and rhythm of language, to use their residual hearing, with or without hearing aids, to watch expression and body language, and to use their ability to reason and deduce.
 They are taught the lipreaders' alphabet, groups of sounds that look alike on the lips (visemes) like p, b, m, or f, v.
 The aim is to get the gist, so as to have the confidence to join in conversation and avoid the damaging social isolation that often accompanies hearing loss.
 Lipreading classes are recommended for anyone who struggles to hear in noise, and help to adjust to hearing loss.
-ATLA(Association for Teaching Lipreading to Adults) is the UK professional association for qualified lipreading tutors.

 Tests

 Most tests of lipreading were devised to measure individual differences in performing specific speech-processing tasks and to detect changes in performance following training.
 Lipreading tests have been used with relatively small groups in experimental settings, or as clinical indicators with individual patients and clients.
-That is, lipreading tests to date have limited validity as markers of lipreading skill in the general population.
+That is, most lipreading tests to date have limited validity as markers of lipreading skill in the general population.